jean-pierreBoth/coreset/README.md

 A k-coreset is a sampled summary of a much smaller number of points *k*.
 The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
 The drawback is that the selected points have now **weights** attached to the selected points.

+The crates comes in the form of a library and a specific binary in the subcrate [fromhnsw](#fromhnsw)

 ## References to implemented algorithms

 1. We consider coreset construction as described in the paper: